webDevAndSausages/world-of-webdevandsausages/packages/event-terminal/README.md

 4. Make sure your component is imported and nested in `src/App.svelte`.

-5. Navigate to [localhost:5000](http://localhost:5000) to see your components live.
+5. Navigate to [localhost:3000](http://localhost:3000) to see your components live.

+6. In development the express dev server will proxy `/api` requests to[localhost:5000](http://localhost:5000)

 ## Consuming Components